hbliu/hbliu.github.io/_pages/about.md

 ---
 <base target="_self">

-Now, I am a Research Associate in [Susztak Lab](https://www.med.upenn.edu/susztaklab) in the Departments of Genetics and Medicine at the University of Pennsylvania.
+I am a Research Associate in [Susztak Lab](https://www.med.upenn.edu/susztaklab) in the Departments of Genetics and Medicine at the University of Pennsylvania.
+Starting in March 2024, I'll be leading [my own lab](https://hbliulab.org/) at the University of Rochester as an Assistant Professor.
+The research in my lab will focus on decoding the functional genome's role in aging and age-related diseases.

-Since 2007, my research has mainly focused on the genomics and epigenomics of age-related chronic diseases by developing scalable machine-learning methods and integrating multimodal genomic and epigenomic data.
-A central objective of my study is to identify disease-causal genes and understand their genetic and epigenetic regulation mechanisms, by integrating population genetic studies with transcriptomic and epigenomic analyses.
-These studies have answered population genetic questions about epigenome-mediated heritability and causal gene prioritization via epigenome.

 Research interests
 ======